 Constantine M. Koursaris

-Dr. Koursaris possesses over twenty five years facilitating and teaching experience in various disciplines and delivery modalities.
-Dr. His main research interests include areas in operations research optimizations, product and service quality, optimizing the management of supply chain networks, innovative lean & agile supply chain management, revenue management, aviation/aeronautics/aerospace manufacturing & logistics support operations, and optimal organizational management.
-Dr. Koursaris’ areas of expertise and teaching assignments include:
+Dr. Constantine Koursaris is an associate professor in the Department of Decision Sciences at the Worldwide College of Business (COB).
+He has served as program chair for the A.S., B.S. and M.S. in Logistics and Supply Chain Management.
+Dr. Koursaris possesses more than 25 years of facilitating and teaching experience in various disciplines and delivery modalities.
+His main research interests include operations research optimization models, product and service quality, supply chain network management, lean and agile supply chain methods, revenue management, aviation and aerospace manufacturing and logistics support operations, and organizational management.

 • Ph.D. - Doctor of Philosophy in Operations Research, Florida Institute of Technology